PetervanLunteren/EcoAssist/install_files/windows/manual-install.md

-# Steps to manually install EcoAssist
+# Steps to manually install AddaxAI

-Below are instructions for EcoAssist users who are unable to execute the normal install due to unstable internet, security issues, or something else.
-Installing EcoAssist should be plan B, as the normal installation is much quicker, performs additional checks, and automates the whole process.
-If you haven't tried the [normal install](https://addaxdatascience.com/ecoassist-windows/) yet, please try that first.
+Below are instructions for AddaxAI users who are unable to execute the normal install due to unstable internet, security issues, or something else.
+Installing AddaxAI should be plan B, as the normal installation is much quicker, performs additional checks, and automates the whole process.
+If you haven't tried the [normal install](https://addaxdatascience.com/AddaxAI-windows/) yet, please try that first.

-**Follow the steps below to install EcoAssist from a ZIP file.**
+**Follow the steps below to install AddaxAI from a ZIP file.**
 1. Download the compressed files using [this link](https://storage.googleapis.com/github-release-files-storage/latest/windows-latest.7z).
 It might take a while, as it is 4.4 GB.
 If the internet connection is too unstable or slow for this to work, see the 'Download using the command line for a resume option in unstable internet' alternative at the bottom of this page.
 <div align="center"><img width="400" alt="Screenshot 2025-01-26 at 11 28 56" src="https://github.com/user-attachments/assets/e18ab79e-e955-426e-ac99-6cdc3e6a7d80"></div>
 <br>